SamuelSwartzberg/flashcardifying_text_temp/inf.md

 WLAN may run in {{c1::infrastructure}} or {{c2::ad-hoc mode}}
 (WLAN) In infrastructure mode, clients connect to  {{c1::a central WAP (Wireless Access Point)}}
 (WLAN) In ad-hoc network mode, clients connect {{c1::to each other peer to peer}}

+##### Ethernet

+The ethernet frame header contains quite a few fields, amonst which the most important might be destination MAC address and source mac address

 ### layer 1